-8. Some members opined that the Administration's decision to scale down the development was made after relevant government departments had touched base with some influential people in the local communities, and such informal consultations/lobbying sessions had been conducted without the knowledge or participation of the residents affected by the development.
-They questioned whether the decision to defer the Phases 2 and 3 development was made because of the pressure exerted by a handful of people including rural representatives, district council members and brownfield operators who had vested interests in the land sites concerned.
+10. Some Members opined that the Administration's decision to scale down the development was made after relevant government departments had touched base with some influential persons in the local communities, and such informal consultations/lobbying sessions had been conducted without the knowledge or participation of the residents affected by the development.
+They questioned whether the decision to defer the Phases 2 and 3 development was made because of the pressure exerted by a handful of persons including rural representatives, District Council members and brownfield operators who had vested interests in the land sites concerned.